 Each biology case is required to have a case synopsis at the time of submission to the laboratory.
 The case synopsis should provide the necessary background information about the case, and connection of any DNA profile(s) obtained from the analysis to the crime.
 This information is required before any DNA profile obtained from crime scene evidence may be uploaded to CODIS (Combined DNA Index System).

 The case synopsis will provide necessary documentation regarding CODIS eligibility.

-- DNA profiles obtained from evidence not directly related to the crime scene may not be eligible. - DNA profiles that are ambiguous regarding possible contributors (i.e. highly partial profiles, complex mixtures) are not eligible.
+DNA profiles obtained from evidence not directly related to the crime scene may not be eligible.

 Evidence Submission Guidelines

 Laboratory Unit: Evidence

 Approved By: Laboratory Director